 Provision of Traffic Blocks and Power Blocks

-1. Provision of Traffic BlocksPower Blocks and Disconnections
+1. Provision of Traffic Blocks Power Blocks and Disconnections

 1.1 The authority shall provide Power Blocks or Traffic Blocks or Power Blocks, or both, during day or night, as the case may be, to enable the Contractor to execute the construction works of overhead equipment, or such other work as may be determined by the Authority Engineer.
 The maximum aggregate duration of blocks for the Railway Project shall be [***] hours.